Public Index Network Hits Market Cap of $4.65 Million (PIN)

 - Klaytn (KLAY) traded up 1.1% against the dollar and now trades at $1.39 or 0.00003011 BTC.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Public Index Network directly using U.S. dollars.
-Investors seeking to trade Public Index Network should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Public Index Network using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Public Index Network directly using U.S. dollars.
+Investors seeking to acquire Public Index Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Public Index Network using one of the aforementioned exchanges.

 Receive News & Updates for Public Index Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Public Index Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.